Jigurd/VirtualTabletop/README.md

 **What we learned**:
 1. How to serve HTML from Go.
-We learned two methods for doing this.
-As described in point 1 under *What was hard*, we faced some challenges with one method, which lead us to using another method.
+We learned two methods for doing this: Templates and reading the file as is and using ```func WriteString(w Writer, s string)```.
+For static HTML files (or very basic editing), using the second method is probably the easiest and most straight forward, but using templates allows for a lot more dynamic websites.
+The syntax isn't exactly the prettiest, though.

-2. How to use cookies with Go.
+2. How to use cookies with Go (which wasn't as straight forward as one might think, see point 1 under *What was hard*)

 3. How to use OpenStack and deploy apps there.